feathersjs/docs/help/faq.md

 ## How do I return related entities?

 Similar to validation, it depends on if your database/ORM supports models or not.

+#### The preferred way

+Alternatively for Mongoose, Sequelize or any other adapter you can just use hooks to fetch data from other services [as described here](http://docs.feathersjs.com/hooks/examples.html#fetching-related-items).

+This is a better approach because it keeps your application database agnostic and service oriented.
+By referencing the services (using `app.service().find()`, etc.) you can still decouple your app and have these services live on entirely separate machines or use entirely different databases without having to change any of your fetching code.

+#### The ORM way

 With mongoose you can use the `$populate` query param to populate nested documents.

 ```js
 // Find Hulk Hogan and include all the messages he sent